sielerjm/michaelsieler/Projects/projects.rst

    :target: https://gutmichaelbio.me/
    :width: 50%

 GutMichaelBiome is a play on words of "Gut Microbiome and Michael."
-In an effort to sustain my creativity and passion for sharing microbiome science through humor, I created a sticker-of-the-month club, where each month I send members a new sticker that I designed based on a microbiome or microbiology-related topic.
+In an effort to sustain my creativity and passion for sharing and communicating microbiome science through humor, I created a sticker-of-the-month club, where each month I send members a new sticker that I designed based on a microbiome or microbiology-related topic.
+You can find more information about the club and how to join on the `GutMichaelBiome website <https://gutmichaelbio.me/>`_.

 Virtual Fish
 ------------